 Current Policy Projections

-China’s actions abroad will also have an important impact on future global greenhouse gas emissions, also due to the financing and building both fossil-fuel and renewables infrastructure worldwide through initiatives like the Belt and Road Initiative, which involves 126 countries that could account for as much as 66% of global carbon emissions in 2050 (Jun et al., 2019).
+China’s actions abroad will also have an important impact on future global greenhouse gas emissions, due to the financing and building of both fossil-fuel and renewables infrastructure worldwide through its Belt and Road Initiative (BRI), which involves 126 countries that could account for as much as 66% of global carbon emissions in 2050 (Jun et al., 2019).

 Controlling coal consumption

+China’s increased coal consumption and development in recent years are inconsistent with the Paris Agreement and the opposite of global trends.
 In 2018, coal accounted for 62% of China’s total primary energy supply, and 66% of its electricity production.
-In that year, China accounted for 52% of the world’s primary coal energy supply (IEA, 2019b).
-China’s actions on coal are therefore key to limiting global coal consumption: globally, coal in primary energy will need to decrease by 97% compared to 2010 levels by 2050 to be compatible with 1.5°C pathways, unless large scale carbon capture and storage technology becomes available (IPCC, 2018).
-China’s increased coal consumption and development in recent years is inconsistent with the Paris Agreement.
-In Paris Agreement compatible pathways for non-OECD Asia, coal power generation would need to be reduced 63% by 2030 [below 2010 levels], leading to a phase-out by 2037 , meaning that no new coal fired power plants can be built as of now (Climate Analytics., 2019).
-This was confirmed in the recent IPCC report (IPCC, 2018).
+Globally, coal capacity outside China has been declining since 2018 (Shearer, 2020).
+China also accounted for 52% of the world’s primary coal energy supply (IEA, 2019).
+Globally, coal in primary energy will need to decrease by 97% compared to 2010 levels by 2050 to be compatible with 1.5°C pathways, while for China, coal power generation would need to be reduced by approximately 68% by 2030 (below 2010 levels), leading to a phase-out before 2040 (see graph below) (Climate Action Tracker, 2020c; Climate Analytics, 2019).

-Controlling and decreasing coal consumption is a policy objective in China’s National Action Plan on Climate Change, Energy Development Strategy Action Plan (2014–2020), and 2015–2020 Action Plan on the Efficient Use of Coal.
-The 13th Five Year Plan (FYP) period (2016–2020) introduced more coal-related targets, such as a ban on new coal-fired power plants (which was subsequently lifted in 2018), and a cut in production capacity of coal (Enerdata, 2016).
-These policies aim to alleviate China’s overcapacity in the coal industry.
-The forthcoming 14th FYP and power sector plan from the National Energy Administration (NEA) is also expected to heavily feature coal capacity plans (Baxter and Zhe, 2019).
+Controlling and decreasing coal consumption has been a policy objective in China’s National Action Plan on Climate Change, Energy Development Strategy Action Plan (2014–2020), and 2015–2020 Action Plan on the Efficient Use of Coal.
+The 13th Five Year Plan (FYP) period (2016–2020) introduced more coal-related targets, such as a ban on new coal-fired power plants (which was subsequently lifted in 2018), and a cap of 1,100 GW of installed coal capacity.
+The forthcoming 14th FYP and power sector plan from the National Energy Administration (NEA) are also expected to heavily feature coal capacity plans (Baxter & Zhe, 2019).
 To strengthen control on coal consumption, China needs to reinstate its previous ban on new coal-fired power stations.

 Renewable energy targets

-In pursuit of these targets and China’s energy intensity targets, the government implemented the Programme for the Construction of an Energy-Saving Standard System in 2017, with a goal of enabling 80% of China’s energy efficiency standards to be on par with international standards by 2020.
-China also has an Industrial Green Development Plan (2016–2020), which promotes green manufacturing and green supply chains (Gallagher et al., 2019a).
+In pursuit of this growing yet decarbonising of industry since the 12th FYP, the government also has a slew of energy efficiency and green growth strategies outlined in documents such as the Programme for the Construction of an Energy-Saving Standard System in 2017, to enable 80% of China’s energy efficiency standards to be on par with international standards by 2020, and the Industrial Green Development Plan (2016–2020), which promotes green supply chains (Gallagher et al., 2019a).

 The government also provides incentives for retrofits of existing buildings to meet today’s more stringent building codes—under China’s 2013 Green Building Action Plan, all eligible buildings in the northern heating zone should be retrofit by the end of 2020 (ChinaFAQs, 2016).
 China also has two energy-labelling programmes for buildings, and the Three-Star Rating System for green buildings, which also takes into account other environmental considerations.
 In 2018, more than 2.5 billion m2 of urban and commercial floor space was green-building certified, while China has also launched its Near Zero-emission Building Standard in 2019 (UNEP, 2019).

-China also has a “compensation fund for ecological benefits,” and implemented the “Ecological Protection Redline” policy in 2017 to protect zones of high ecological importance (Hua, Xu and Wilcove, 2017).
-Reforestation and afforestation efforts have led Chinese forest cover to increase from 12% of the land area in 1981 to 21.4% in 2013, according to national statistics.
+China also has a “compensation fund for ecological benefits,” and implemented the “Ecological Protection Redline” policy in 2017 to protect zones of high ecological importance (Hua et al., 2017).
 From an ecological perspective, however, some authors are concerned that reforestation programmes have created unintended incentives to cut down native forest to make room for monoculture forest crops (Hua et al., 2018).